 The excavated finds should be properly cleaned with water, except: (i) the finds are identified for scientific analysis; (ii) metal & organic objects (e.g. bone, wood, leather, textile objects and etc.) should not be cleaned with water.
 Licensee is advised to consult the AMO if in doubt.

+7. Marking

-- 7. Marking - The excavated finds should be cleaned before marking object number. - "Sandwich" technique1 should be adopted for marking permanent object number. - Each special find should be marked with site code, context number and SF number, etc.
+- The excavated finds should be cleaned before marking object number. - "Sandwich" technique should be adopted for marking permanent object number.